What is the reimbursement schedule?

 How do I know how much I have left?

 Active participants holding a Benefits Card may track their FSA online.
 Simply log onto HealthSmart.
 New users should create an account using your SSN (Employee ID) and Benefits card number.

 You cannot change your election amount during the plan year unless you have a specified change in status (for example, marriage, divorce, widowed, birth of a child, or adoption of a child).

 What if I no longer work for Dickinson and I still have contributed money in my FSA?

 You have a run-out period of 31 days to submit claims for eligible expenses incurred while you were actively participating in the plan.
 If you hold a Benefits Card, your Benefits Card will be deactivated upon termination, but you may file paper claims to HealthSmart for any remaining covered expenses.

 Can I use my FSA to pay for over-the-counter medicine?

-As of January 1, 2011, over-the-counter medication is only eligible under an FSA if it is accompanied by a physician's prescription.
+Over-the-counter medication is only eligible under an FSA if it is accompanied by a physician's prescription.

 What happens if my receipt shows I accidentally used the Benefits Card for an ineligible expense?